This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

-Yvette van Boven is a culinary talent, known as a cook book writer, tv presenter and columnist.
-Together with her husband, photographer Oof Verschuren, she publishes amazing cook books.
-With her own characteristics illustrations, and short and simple explanations.
-Yvette and Oof do everything together, up to the graphic design and photography.
-Her first book, Home Made, became cook book of the year in the Netherlands, and her books are translated in English, German, Spanish and French.
-Home Made Basics is a culinary heaven.
-Easy to make recipes for every day.
-Yvette shows us how to make original meals that fit in every budget.
-Healthy and sustainable with ingredients sourced from the local farmer, market and beekeeper.
-We called Yvette van Boven in Ireland, where she lives parts of the year for a interview.
+Yvette van Boven is a culinary talent, known as a cookbook writer, TV presenter, and columnist.
+Together with her husband, photographer Oof Verschuren, she publishes amazing cookbooks, featuring her own characteristic illustrations and short, simple explanations.
+Yvette and Oof do everything together, including the graphic design and photography.
+Her first book, Home Made, became Cookbook of the Year in the Netherlands, and her books have been translated into English, German, Spanish, and French.
+Home Made Basics is a culinary heaven, offering easy-to-make recipes for every day.
+Yvette shows us how to create original meals that fit every budget—healthy and sustainable, with ingredients sourced from local farmers, markets, and beekeepers.

 “I was born in Ireland and lived there until I was 10 years old.
-I come from a creative family.
-Cooking, sewing, woodwork and lots of wild nature.
-My parents liked to search for wild plants to eat, it's something I grew up with.
-In Ireland a lot of people do this.
-Right now for example there are lots of primroses.
+I come from a creative family—cooking, sewing, woodwork, and lots of wild nature.
+My parents liked to search for wild plants to eat, and it’s something I grew up with.
+In Ireland, a lot of people do this.
+Right now, for example, there are lots of primroses.
 I use these to garnish pastry.
 I love wild, pure food.
 Why not use what nature gives us?

-Yvette divides her time between Amsterdam and Ireland. "the Netherlands is where our close friends and family live.
-We enjoy socializing, the city and cultural live.
-It has always been a dream to live in Ireland again.
-In December 2018 we bought a cottage in West Cork.
-We searched a lot on internet until we found this house.
-It's not big but fine for the two of us and a guest.
-We fell in love with the huge garden.
-It was in a neglected state and slowly we are bringing it back to life.
-It's like unpeeling an onion, lots of fun.
-We discovered fruit trees and now we are learning how to maintain them.
-It's close to the coast and I love to go for long hikes with my dog Hughie."
+Yvette divides her time between Amsterdam and Ireland.
+“The Netherlands is where our close friends and family live.
+We enjoy socializing, the city, and cultural life.
+It’s always been a dream to live in Ireland again.
+In December 2018, we bought a cottage in West Cork.
+We searched a lot online until we found this house.
+It’s not big, but it’s perfect for the two of us and a guest.
+We fell in love with the huge garden, which was in a neglected state.
+Slowly, we are bringing it back to life.
+It’s like unpeeling an onion—lots of fun.
+We discovered fruit trees, and now we are learning how to maintain them.
+It’s close to the coast, and I love to go for long hikes with my dog, Hughie."

 "Our new book is all about pure cooking and how nature inspires me in what I do.
-It's when I walk that the best ideas come, and it's in nature where I find the most delicious wild herbs, for example for this recipe with fresh prunes."
+It's when I walk that the best ideas come, and it's in nature where I find the most delicious wild herbs—like for this recipe with fresh prunes."

 Preparation time: 15 minutes